Royal Lavanderia

 Royal Lavanderia is a dry cleaning company established in 1995 in Santo Domingo, Dominican Republic and responsible for 63.4% of the market share of the dry cleaning market in the Dominican Republic.
-They have eight locations throughout the Dominican Republic.
+The company is known for its home pickup service, as well as its high quality standards.
+It has many locations throughout the Dominican Republic, including a franchise in San Francisco de Macorís which opened in 2021, as well as a branch in Barahona which opened in 2024.
+The first branch to open was on Doctor Defilló Street in Bella Vista, which re-opened 15 years later equipped with modern laundry and dry cleaning equipment.
+As of 2013, the president of the company was Arístides López.
 The company acquired Dry Clean USA, which was previously the largest dry cleaning chain in the country.